Coccus99/Coccus99.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently, I am a second-year Ph.D. student in the Department of Statistics and Operations Research at UNC Chapel Hill.
+I am a second-year Ph.D. student in the Department of Statistics and Operations Research at UNC Chapel Hill.
 My current research focus is on probability theory and I also have some interest in applications of AI/ML.

 I pursued my Master's degree in Statistics for one and a half years at Columbia University with a generous scholarship where I ignited my passion for probability.
 Before grad school, I spent three years at Stony Brook University studying pure mathematics.

 I also participated in various math competitions in high school like AMC12, AIME, ARML, etc, and had the honor to serve as a member of the New York City Math Team.

 <!--Write my biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.